Working with your Amazon DataSync agent's local console - Amazon DataSync

 For security reasons, you can't remotely connect to the local console of the DataSync agent virtual machine (VM).

 • If this is your first time using the local console, log in with the default credentials.
 The default user name is admin and the password is password.
-Otherwise, use your credentials to log in.

 Note

-Configuring your agent's network settings
+Configuring your agent's DHCP and DNS settings

 The default network configuration for the agent is Dynamic Host Configuration Protocol (DHCP).
 With DHCP, your agent is automatically assigned an IP address.
 In some cases, you might need to manually assign your agent's IP as a static IP address, as described following.